Tootin0730/CodilityCodingTest/README.md

 # NOTE
-I am re-practicing codility coding test.
+I am re-practicing codility coding test to make sure I know all the key concepts.
+As soon as I finish the lessons, I will continue Exercises and Challeges.